apollographql/apollo-client/.changeset/modern-cows-tease.md

 "@apollo/client": patch
 ---

-Type Mutation.reset as an arrow function
+Type `MutationResult.reset` as an arrow function